Daniil-SV/SCTX-Converter/README.md

 So this program can extract all data from sctx into .png and also a small .json file which contains some data which cannot be simply entered through console at the moment

 # How to use
-Download the program from [Releases](https://github.com/Daniil-SV/SCTX-Converter/releases), unpack it to a convenient place and open the console in that place.
+Download the program from [Releases](https://github.com/Daniil-SV/SCTX-Converter/releases) to a convenient place and open the console in that place.
+Please note, release has 2 versions of the executable file.
+Prefer to use avx2 variant on newer machines.

 To convert `SCTX` to a pair of `JSON` and `PNG` use a command like that:
 `
 SctxConverter.exe decode file.sctx output.json